 Work in batches, roll & bake a piece of dough at a time.

 To bake, place your bake stone in the oven before you switch on the heat.
 Bring up to 180c temperature and bake the crackers directly on the stone.
 They take just a couple of minutes each side.
+Alternatively, a lined bake sheet will do just fine.

 Allow to cool and store in an airtight container.